sonatype-nexus-community/nexus-iq-chrome-extension/README.md

 ## The Fine Print

-It is worth noting that this is **NOT SUPPORTED** by Sonatype, and is a contribution of ours to the open source community (read: you!)
+It is worth noting that this is a contribution of ours to the open source community (read: you!)

 Remember:

 - Use this contribution at the risk tolerance that you have
-- Do NOT file Sonatype support tickets related to `chrome-extension` support in regard to this project
 - DO file issues here on GitHub, so that the community can pitch in

 Phew, that was easier than I thought.
 Last but not least of all: